top of page

 Vancouver, British Columbia

 Despite the delay in his arrival, the Lord Mayor was kept on schedule.
 He inspected the Royal Canadian Mounted Police, attended a banquet dinner, and enjoyed the breathtaking view from the top of Grouse Mountain.
 But the highlight of his trip was in the yard of the new City Hall.
 Here, the Lord Mayor unveiled a statue of a fellow Norfolk man, Captain Vancouver, with whom he shared a common birthplace and felt a personal connection.
-When the festivities were over, the Lord Mayor took a day to sail to Vancouver Island.
+Then, when the official festivities were over, the Lord Mayor of London sailed to Vancouver Island.

 1936::Lord Mayor of London Plants Tree in Beacon Hill Park, Vancouver Island